UPPMAX/R-matlab-julia-HPC/docs/index.rst

        - The Zoom main room is used for most lectures
        - Some sessions use breakout rooms for exercises, some of which use a silent room

-.. admonition:: Collaboration document

-   - .. raw:: html

-        <a target='_blank' href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EVIK4UtoAEBLoZaTgEH72-gBrsuVAhf7thq7iXKMzQCa2A?e=Rg3xCS">Q/A collaboration document</a>

-   - Use this page for the workshop with your questions
-   - It helps us identify content that is missing in the course material
-   - We answer those questions as soon as possible

 .. warning::

    - **Please be sure that you have gone through the** `pre-requirements <https://uppmax.github.io/R-matlab-julia-HPC/prereqs.html>`_